The Block season 1

-The first season of Australian reality television series The Block, retroactively re-titled The Block 2003, aired on the Nine Network.
+The first season of Australian reality television series The Block, retroactively titled The Block 2003, aired on the Nine Network.
 Jamie Durie was announced as host and John McGrath was announced as Judge.
 The season premiered on 1 June 2003.

 The first season of The Block began airing on 1 June 2003 on the Nine Network, replacing Backyard Blitz and Location Location in the network's flagship timeslot of Sunday at 6:30 to 7:30 pm (AEST).
 The series was presented by Backyard Blitz host Jamie Durie and filmed in Bondi, with the majority of filming being completed prior to the series airing for editing purposes.

 Contestants

 Selected from approximately 2,000 applicants, the four couples in the series were: